Mali breaks diplomatic ties with Ukraine – DW – 08/05/2024

 "Since the arrival of Russian instructors and the deteriorated relations between this country and Ukraine, we should expect geopolitical confrontations of this kind," he said.

-However, other observers are advising caution against talking about an official Ukrainian presence in Mali without clear evidence.
+However, other observers have advised caution against talking about an official Ukrainian presence in Mali without clear evidence.

-"With regard to Ukraine's involvement, we need to have the necessary time to be able to analyze and truly authenticate who is behind its attacks against the Malian army and the Russian groups who (have said) they are there to help Mali deal with this growing insecurity for years," Jean Francois Marie Camara from the University of Legal Sciences in Bamako told DW.
+"With regard to Ukraine's involvement, we need to have the necessary time to be able to analyze and truly authenticate who is behind its attacks against the Malian army and the Russian groups who [have said] they are there to help Mali deal with this growing insecurity for years," Jean Francois Marie Camara from the University of Legal and Political Sciences of Bamako told DW.

-Africa Program Director at the Egmont Institute, Nina Wilen, says only time will tell to what extent Ukraine is involved on the ground.
+Nina Wilen, Africa program director for the Brussels-based Egmont Royal Institute for International Relations, said only time will tell to what extent Ukraine is involved on the ground.

 "It is still too early to talk about Ukrainian forces in Mali," she told DW.